This One-Pan Bacon Shrimp Pasta is a hearty, delicious, dairy-free 30-minute meal. It all cooks in one pan, making clean-up a breeze!

 - Dairy-Free, Vegan Alfredo Sauce With Fettuccine

-- Easy, Hearty Italian Sausage Pasta
+- Easy, Hearty Rigatoni with Italian Sausage Pasta

 Dairy-Free Bacon Shrimp Pasta

 - 1 garlic clove, minced

 - 1 teaspoon Dijon mustard

 - ¼ cup dry white wine or chicken broth